Philadelphia Bulletin

-The Philadelphia Bulletin was a daily evening newspaper published from 1847 to 1982 in Philadelphia, Pennsylvania.
+The Philadelphia Bulletin (or The Bulletin as it was commonly known) was a daily evening newspaper published from 1847 to 1982 in Philadelphia, Pennsylvania.
 It was the largest circulation newspaper in Philadelphia for 76 years and was once the largest evening newspaper in the United States.
 Its widely known slogan was: "In Philadelphia, nearly everybody reads The Bulletin."

 Describing the Bulletin's style, publisher William L. McLean once said: "I think the Bulletin operates on a principle which in the long run is unbeatable.
 This is that it enters the reader's home as a guest.
 Therefore, it should behave as a guest, telling the news rather than shouting it."
 As Time magazine later noted: "In its news columns, the Bulletin was solid if unspectacular.
 Local affairs were covered extensively, but politely.
 Muckraking was frowned upon."

 History

 1847 to 1895

 The Bulletin was first published by Alexander Cummings on April 17, 1847, as Cummings’ Evening Telegraphic Bulletin.

-When Cummings sold in 1860, James S. Chambers succeeded him as publisher.
-It made history with its inaugural edition by publishing the first telegraph report in a U.S. newspaper, a dispatch from the Mexican War.
+When Cummings sold the business in 1860, James S. Chambers succeeded him as publisher.
+His inaugural edition published the first telegraph report in a U.S. newspaper, a dispatch from the Mexican War.

 Cummings lost control of the Bulletin to stockholders in the 1850s.
 From 1859 until 1895, the paper was edited by Gibson Peacock.
 The Bulletin was last in circulation of Philadelphia's 13 daily newspapers for the remainder of the 19th century.